The Propaganda Model and Wikipedia

 Mythical: a subcategory of nefarious bloodbaths, which were crimes that were either not committed by enemy regimes or were minor events inflated into legendary status.

-In 1979, in their joint effort that immediately preceded their Manufacturing Consent: The Political Economy of the Mass Media (“MC”), which was an expansion of their censored work, Chomsky and Herman sketched the main features of what became their PM.
+In 1979, in the books that expanded on their censored work, which immediately preceded their Manufacturing Consent: The Political Economy of the Mass Media (“MC”), Chomsky and Herman sketched the main features of what became their PM.
 In that effort, they described the “beauty” of the “democratic system of thought control,” as contrasted with “clumsy” totalitarian systems.
 The authors wrote that democratic systems work far more voluntarily and subtly, by providing what seems like vigorous debate, but which never challenges the invisible assumptions, which in the USA included fictions such as the USA’s imperial benevolence.
 In 1981, Herman published Corporate Control, Corporate Power, which studied corporate power relationships, and Herman considered that such studies formed the PM’s root.
 In 1986, Herman named his incipient PM a “propaganda model,” and further developed the pairing analysis that he employed in MC and afterward.
 In 1988, Herman and Chomsky published MC, which introduced their PM and was clearly their most famous joint effort and Herman’s most famous work, and it is Chomsky’s most famous political-economic work.

 Chomsky insisted that Herman’s name appear ahead of his on MC’s cover, to reflect Herman’s greater contribution to the effort.
 Chomsky has long been hailed as the world’s most cited living academic and scientific author.
 His work has influenced fields as diverse as psychology, philosophy, and computer science, and he is known as the “Einstein of linguistics.”
 He is an international celebrity who lectures to packed venues globally, and is the only living human who can be credibly compared to Einstein.
 Chomsky is also compared with Socrates, and although Chomsky himself resists making the connection, his political and scientific work are related and have been argued to form the foundation of a new kind of social science.
 Future historians will likely place Chomsky in the ranks of Socrates, Newton, and Einstein in the history of Western thought.
 For generations, Chomsky has had ready access to all media venues outside of the USA, and was always the most famous member of that writing partnership, by far.
 Subsequent mentions of MC could entirely omit Herman’s name, which Herman readily accepted.